Dream Festival!: Media

-Game

 The Dream Festival! arcade game from Bandai began appearing in Japanese arcades from October 2012 as part of its Data Carddass line.
 A Mobile game, Dream Festival R, was released for the iOS and Android on May 25, 2016, and ended service on May 1, 2018.

-Anime

 An anime television series produced by Bandai Namco Pictures began airing on Tokyo MX from October to December 2016.
 A second season, titled Dream Festival!
 R, began airing from October to December 2017.
 Animate TV and Crunchyroll began streaming the series from September 23, 2016.